Group Leader

 Maria Clara Avendaño Monsalve: Postdoctoral Scholar

-PhD. in Biochemistry.
-Universidad Nacional Autónoma de México, UNAM.
+MS., Biochemistry.
+Universidad Nacional Autónoma de México, UNAM

 My research focuses on revealing the function of several CGL (Conserved in Green Lineage) genes that are codified as polycistrons in Auxenochlorella protothecoides.
 Furthermore, I am working on building a toolkit that facilitates studying the cell biology of A. protothecoides.